Certified Nursing Assistant Programs in Illinois: Get Your CNA License Now!

 Becoming a Certified Nursing Assistant in Illinois

 To become a CNA in Illinois, you must meet specific requirements and pass the Illinois CNA exam.
-By fulfilling these requirements and successfully completing an accredited CNA training program, you’ll be well on your way to starting a promising career in healthcare.
+By fulfilling these requirements and completing an accredited CNA training program, you’ll be well on your way to starting a promising career in healthcare.

 CNA Training Requirements